 These games can be adapted to accommodate a large group, ensuring everyone is engaged.

-Many strategy games simulate real-world business challenges, helping teams practice how to develop strategies, prioritize initiatives, and overcome challenges together.
+Many strategy games simulate real-world business challenges, helping teams practice how to develop strategies, prioritize initiatives, and overcome challenges together, much like structured business wargame exercises for planning.

 It is important to engage the entire group in these activities to facilitate communication, coordination, and awareness within the team.